tomswinburne/tomswinburne.github.io/index.md

 Predicting how metal components fail remains a grand challenge, limiting performance, reducing lifetime and raising emissions.<br>

+Our work pushes the boundaries of multi-scale simulations to study of plasticity, diffusion and thermodynamic stability in metallic materials, drawing from (and contributing to) condensed matter physics, dislocation theory, statistics and machine learning.<br>

-We use ideas from condensed matter physics, dislocation theory, statistics and machine learning to discover the atomic mechanisms of plasticity and diffusion.
-A central method focus is quantfying uncertainty in data-driven models spanning many time and length scale, whilst many applications concern nuclear materials.<br>
+A particular focus is robust uncertainty quantification in data-driven models spanning many time and length scales, whilst applications often focus on material challenges faced by nuclear fission and future fusion reactors.<br>

 <strong>Recent Preprints / Papers (&Dagger; = sole/corres.)</strong><br>
 Entropy of dislocation glide (Rodney Group / <a href="https://github.com/tomswinburne/PAFI" target="_new">PAFI</a>)
 <a href="https://arxiv.org/abs/2410.04813" target="_new" >ArXiv 2024</a><br>
-&Dagger;Implicit differentiation in MD (<b>Ivan Maliyov</b>)
+&Dagger;Implicit differentiation in  (<b>Ivan Maliyov</b>)
-<a href="https://arxiv.org/abs/2407.02414" _target="_new">ArXiv 2024</a> <a href="https://github.com/marseille-matmol/LammpsImplicitDerivative" target="_new">code</a><br>
+<a href="https://arxiv.org/abs/2407.02414" _target="_new">ArXiv 2024</a> (to appear in NPJ Comp.
+Mat.) <a href="https://github.com/marseille-matmol/LammpsImplicitDerivative" target="_new">code</a><br>
 &Dagger;Misspecification uncertainty for low-noise models
-<a href="https://arxiv.org/abs/2402.01810v5" _target="_new">ArXiv 2024</a><br>
+<a href="https://arxiv.org/abs/2402.01810v5" _target="_new">ArXiv 2024</a> (to appear in ML:Sci. & Tech.)<br>
 MACE foundation model (Csyani Group, Section A.13)
 <a href="https://arxiv.org/abs/2401.00096" >ArXiv 2023</a><br>
 -------<br>